ishara/sonar-examples/projects/languages/csharp/README.md

 		Quality Profiles > C# Profiles > Sonar way > Activation: Inactive > Search > Bulk Change: Activate all

-* (optional) Launch MSBuild to build the project in the Debug configuration using the following command:
+* Launch MSBuild to build the project in the Debug configuration using the following command: (you can skip this if you disable all FxCop rules)

 		MSBuild.exe